IconoCoders/magento2-german-language-pack/README.md

 **Overview**

-- Step 1: Download the Hungarian language pack
+- Step 1: Download the German language pack
-- Step 2: Unzip Hungarian pack
+- Step 2: Unzip German pack
 - Step 3: Flush Magento 2 Cache

-#### Step 1 : Download the Hungarian language pack
+#### Step 1 : Download the German language pack

 You can download the language pack from above link

-#### Step 2: Unzip Hungarian pack
+#### Step 2: Unzip German pack

-Unzip the Hungarian language pack to Magento 2 root folder.
+Unzip the German language pack to Magento 2 root folder.
 In this guide, we extract to `/var/www/html/` Your Magento 2 root folder can be: `/home/account_name/yourstore.com/public_html/`

 ```
 unzip master.zip app/i18n/Iconocoders/
 ```

-Rename folder `magento2-hungarian-language-pack` to `hu_hu`.
+Rename folder `magento2-German-language-pack` to `de_DE`.

 You also can unzip locally and upload them to Magento 2 root folder.